thiagosantos1/Maltsev_Homomorphism/README.md

   inside of the folder src, you can run the command "make" in your terminal

   # How to run the code
-  Considering that Graphs G & H and the list is saved in the folder etc, you can simply run by typing "make run" into your terminal
+  Considering Graphs G & H and the list is saved in the folder etc, you can simply run by typing "make run" into your terminal